-Indian forests boast of a unique diversity of wildlife.
-They are home to some of earth’s most fascinating wild animals.
+Indian forests boast a unique diversity of wildlife.
+They are home to some of the earth’s most fascinating wild animals.
 Riverine forests provide excellent habitat for wild elephants also known as Asian elephants, the largest (by size) living mammal in India.
 The last elephant census shows India has 27,312 elephants in the wild and Karnataka has the highest elephant population (6,049) amongst all states.
 Scroll down to know which wildlife reserves you can visit to spot Asian elephants in India.

 - Bandipur National Park